xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 an individual hash could be generated for each file. standard avs compare them to a list of malicious files hash to know if the checked file is one of them or not to flag it

-it is only working against file-based attack & new or yet unknown malwares could not be discovered using this method
+it is only working against file-based attack & new or yet unknown malwares, otherwise it could not be discovered using this method

 <!-- that also introduce the notion of `false positive` if a non-malicious file is flagged by an av... -->